helylin/BME3053C/README.md

 # BME3053C Final Project

-Before running the program, change all test images into png format
+To run the program using test image 2, first convert it to png format

 Running the code:

-1)Run section 1 only and input a test image name, using the test images in png format
+1)Run section 1 only and input a test image name

 2)Run section 2 only